exadel-inc/esl/docs/COMMIT_CONVENTION.md

 ## FAQ
 - Why do ESL use commit convention?
-    - It's important for us to have automated process of RELEASE NOTES and CHANGELOG creation.
+    - It's important for us to have an automated process of RELEASE NOTES and CHANGELOG creation.
 - What if incorrect commits were added to my branch?
     - Try to reword your commit messages using
       [git rebase](https://google.gprivate.com/search.php?search?q=git+rebase+reword)